shreyash-tatvasoft/lms-cloud-formation-templates/README.md

 ## ⚡ Deployment Order

+1. Deploy `IAM-Setup.yml` to manage roles and policies.
-1. Deploy `VPC-Setup.yml` to create networking resources.
+2. Deploy `VPC-Setup.yml` to manage networking resources.
-2. Deploy `RDS-Setup.yml` to create the database.
+3. Deploy `RDS-Setup.yml` to manage the database.
-3. Deploy `BE-Setup.yml` to launch backend services and CI/CD pipeline.
+4. Deploy `BE-Setup.yml` to launch backend services and CI/CD pipeline.
-4. Deploy `FE-Setup.yml` to launch frontend services and CI/CD pipeline.
+5. Deploy `FE-Setup.yml` to launch frontend services and CI/CD pipeline.
-5. Alternatively, deploy `Master-template.yml` to deploy all stacks sequentially.
+6. Alternatively, deploy `Master-template.yml` to deploy all stacks sequentially.

 ---